ridgemill estate vineyard

 Ridgemill Estate began its days as Emerald Hill in 1998 by Spaniards Tom and Cath Jimenez with first plantings of Cabernet, Shiraz, Chardonnay and Merlot varieties.
 The year 2000 saw 1 acre of Spanish variety Tempranillo planted- some of the first Tempranillo for the Granite Belt region.
 In 2004 Emerald Hill was purchased by current owner Martin Cooper.
 At this time ridgemill estate was conceptualised.

 Further plantings of Saperavi, Verdelho and Viognier in 2006 expanded the production potential of ridgemill estate and reinforced the vineyards commitment to “wine by design”.
-Cabin accommodation was ready for guests for the Easter of 2006.
+Studio style cabin accommodation was ready for guests for the Easter of 2006.